 I went with a small group to visit the famous poet’s famous house on Isla Negra, 50 miles south of Valparaíso.
 It is not on an island but does sit on a promontory facing the Pacific ocean and its unusual buildings (resembling a boat and train) do command magnificent views.
 This well-maintained museum — filled with his numerous collections of large and small items, from huge ship figureheads to tiny shells and insects — is as charming and quirky as advertised.
 The audio tour ensured that we noted all the details to support Neruda’s reputation for being sea-loving, romantic, and whimsical.
 We finished with lunch in the museum restaurant and felt compelled to order Caldillo de congrio, a hearty and delicious soup immortalized in one of Neruda’s poems.

 I did get out to swing dance, though the scene was lightly attended due to summer vacations.
-On our one Pangean group outings, we went sand-boarding in the dunes of Concon.
-I got most of my exercise walking every day, everywhere.
+On one of our Pangean group outings, we went sand-boarding in the dunes of Concon.
+Memorable!
+Typically, I got most of my exercise walking every day, everywhere.

 Maybe there are a few.
 I think I let my dismal surroundings and isolation affect my mood, which might have kept me from venturing to Valparaíso more often.
 I did not visit La Sebastiana, Neruda’s house in Valpo, or Palacio Baburizza, which displays contemporary art.
 I did not take the Valpo street art tour.
 And, sadly, I did not get to Santiago, the capital of Chile.
 But I prefer to take the positive view; I will consider these all reasons to return.